What is Evolution?

 First, in Darwin's time the fossil record was just starting to be investigated in detail.
 One significant observation of the time was that rocks beneath (older than) the Cambrian layer appeared to be without fossils.
 In all rocks above (younger than) the Cambrian boundary, many different life forms left numerous fossils, and the fossils in these rocks changed, in some levels gradually, in other levels abruptly, in younger and younger rocks.
 If Darwin's theory was correct, fossils of simpler life forms than those in Cambrian-age rocks should be in pre-Cambrian rocks.
 The fact that at the time they were not known was a problem for Darwin's theory, but Darwin predicted such fossils would be found eventually.
 In fact, it took almost a hundred years, but in the last few decades at several sites around the world paleontologists have found exactly the sort of simple Pre-Cambrian fossils Darwin predicted.

-Second, Darwin predicted that ancient fossils transitional in form between more recent types would be found.
+A second Darwin prediction was that ancient fossils transitional in form between more recent types would be found.
 When Darwin published On the Origin of Species in 1859 there weren't any known.
 Only a few years later, Archaeopteryx, the fossil of an animal showing characteristics of both a bird and a dinosaur, was found in Germany.
-The find created a sensation because it was such a spectacular confirmation of evolutionary theory.
+The find created a sensation in the world because it was such a spectacular confirmation of evolutionary theory.
 Since then hundreds of transitional fossils have been, and continue to be found, and they all support the view of life's common origin.
 A recent example is the 'fishapod' Tiktaalik.

 Fourth: Darwin reasoned that because chimpanzees and gorillas, the apparent closest relatives of humans, lived in Africa, the bones of creatures transitional between humans and more ape-like forms would be found in Africa, and that the older the bones the more ape-like they would appear.
 Starting in the 1920's and continuing through very recent discoveries, this prediction has been spectacularly confirmed.
 The American Museum of Natural History has a fantastic exhibition on human evolution.

 To be scientific, any theory must be falsifiable.
 There are many ways that the theory of biological evolution could be proved false; one example would be if human skeletal remains were to be incontrovertibly found in rocks from the Cambrian Period, half a billion years ago.
-But even after 150 years, no evidence has ever been found that would prove evolution false.
+But even after 150 years, no solid evidence has ever been found that would prove evolution false.
 In fact, all observations have been consistent in supporting the theory.
 The idea of intelligent design on the other hand, although touted by many as an alternative to evolution, is in fact not a scientific theory because it cannot be falsified.
-(See: ncse.com) Worse, if intelligent design was considered on an equal footing with evolution, alchemy could be taught alongside chemistry, and astrology alongside astronomy.
+(See: ncse.com) Worse, if intelligent design were to allowed to be considered on an equal footing with evolution, alchemy could be taught alongside chemistry, and astrology alongside astronomy.
 An intelligent design proponent admitted this absurdity under oath!
-A great Nova program examines the famous Kitzmiller trial about intelligent design.
+A great Nova program Intelligent Design on Trial examines the famous Kitzmiller trial.

-There is no better way to celebrate the wonder of evolution than to use Darwin's own words…
+There is no better way to celebrate the wonder of evolution and the family of life on Earth, than to use Darwin's own words…

 To find out more about evolution and science, in addition to the websites already cited, you also may wish to visit these interesting websites: